waterbottlekittkatt08/dk64-lz-randomizer/dev/bugList.md

 - Spoiler log for bosses shown out of order
 - Boss Door remains shut upon re-entry if key has been collected, making it problematic for glitchless
 - T&S Portals close upon exiting a level where the key has already been obtained
+- Tiny Caves Bonus not working
+- Turning on Lighthouse CS doesn't work properly
+- Free seal GB not obtainable
+- Crashes from invalid exit values exiting global maps
+- Savestates can cause crashes
+- Fix object deload bug (this seems like a DK64 bug that LZR causes)
+- Exits seem to be reappearing
+	- Seed 420: Exiting T&S/Cranky/Candy in Factory > Exiting Funky in Aztec
+	- Parent Exit stuff?